 Sometimes like a great craft brew, it takes a long time for a dream to become a reality.
 Year by year, experiences build and can lead us on a journey whose destination simply feels right.
 As if our true north remained a mystery until one day we finally realize this is what we were meant to do all along; each seemingly unrelated step to this point, unwittingly ordered and set.

 It all began with a tall stack of newspapers and the sound of beer bottles bursting in the basement.
 Two separate events set years apart.
 Such are the small happenings that are the foundation of dreams.
-The newspaper it turned out was to layer atop a broad wooden table at Brien’s parents’ Louisiana home in preparation for heaps of steaming Gulf Coast shrimp to be piled upon.
+The newspaper it turned out was to layer atop a broad wooden table at Brien’s parents’ Louisiana home in preparation for heaps of steaming Gulf Coast shrimp or crawfish to be piled upon.
 The bursting beer bottles were the musical notes of Lisa’s grandmother’s passion for home brewing.
 The steps spanned across the globe, from Maine to Louisiana, Florida to Kentucky, and finally to beautiful East Tennessee.
 Years of gatherings, events, entertaining, volunteer activities, businesses, and food and community writing, marked the path, until finally, the opportunity for sharing our love of community, craft beer and authentic Low Country and New Orleans style food, was born.

 Meet the Team